jgarcia60/responsive-portfolio/README.md

 ## Credits

-The initial HTML and CSS files were provided by Trilogy Education Services, a 2U, Inc. brand.
-All edits, additions, and revisions were done by Jonathan Garcia (https://github.com/jgarcia60/responsive-portfolio).
+All HTML and CSS files, edits, additions, and revisions were done by Jonathan Garcia (https://github.com/jgarcia60/responsive-portfolio).
+The linked css was taken from https://getbootstrap.com/docs/4.5/getting-started/introduction/

 ## License